linkjjones/blackthread-ng/bt-store/README.md

 ## TODO:
 ### ProductList:
-- Add edit button
-  - Fill form with item data
+- Fill form with item data on edit button click
-- Add delete button
+- Delete item on delete button click
 ### Other:
 - ProductDetailGuard: route to error page